OpenSeCura/cheriot/README.md

    - In `cheriot-sail`, invalid `CJALR` targets/sentries synchronously raise hardware exceptions in the execute stage.
    - In our ISA specification, `CJALR`, `CJAL`, and branches do **not** synchronously fault on invalid targets/sentries.
 Instead, they clear `PCC.tag` (marking `PCC` invalid).
 The exception is deferred until the subsequent **Instruction Fetch (IF)** stage.
    - The architectural register **`MePrevPcc`** records the `PCC` of every committed instruction, allowing the OS trap handler to accurately attribute the fetch exception back to the source jump instruction.
+   - `MePrevPcc` is deliberately **not** updated when an instruction traps.
+This is what makes the attribution work: on a deferred jump fault, `MePcc` holds the `PCC` of the faulting *fetch* while `MePrevPcc` still holds the `PCC` of the *jump* that produced it.
+   - `MePrevPcc` is effectively **read-only** to software.
+Hardware overwrites it on every non-trapping commit, so a `CSpecialRW` write to it is superseded by the very instruction performing the write.

 2. **5-bit `cE` Capability Encoding**:
    - In standard CHERIoT, capability bounds use a compressed exponent E.